ru22-14/beauty-boutique/README.md

 - As a <strong>Site User</strong> I can Subscribe for <strong>Newsletter</strong> so that I can get all the updates about new promotions and upcoming sales. <hr>

-- As a <strong>Site User</strong>  I can understand when an <strong>error</strong> occurs so that I can be given clear feedback on what I should do. <hr>
+- As a <strong>Site User</strong>  I can understand when an <strong>Error</strong> occurs so that I can be given clear feedback on what I should do. <hr>

-- As an <strong>Admin</strong>  I can login and access the <strong>admin page</strong> from the main website so that I can perform the actions required as an Admin.<hr>
+- As an <strong>Admin</strong>  I can login and access the <strong>Admin Site</strong> from the main website so that I can perform the actions required as an Admin.<hr>

-- As an <strong>Admin</strong> I can <strong>Add, Update or Delete products</strong> from the website so that I can keep the list of products Up to date and can track all the activity running on my website and can send Newsletters to the Subscribers. <hr>
+- As an <strong>Admin</strong> I can <strong>Add, Update or Delete Products</strong> from the website so that I can keep the list of products Up to date and can track all the activity running on my website and can send Newsletters to the Subscribers. <hr>

 [Back to Top](#table-of-contents)
 ## Database Schema